-Following berm removal, the team planted native seeds and 178 trees in the disturbed area, and an additional 932 trees on a four-acre parcel adjacent to the project.
+Following berm removal, the team planted native seeds and 178 trees in the disturbed area, and more than 10,000 trees on adjacent areas of the preserve.
 These efforts complemented restoration already completed on more than 50 acres located nearby.
 The resulting floodplain forest is expected to eventually welcome back key wildlife and showcase how nature can reduce the impacts of floods.

 “In its natural state, a river’s floodplain stores water to reduce flooding, and filters runoff to improve water quality," says Su Fanok, TNC’s director of freshwater conservation in Pennsylvania.
 “Floodplain forests also host a variety of rare plants and wildlife.”